JFreud/spellCheck/README.md

     * Program restores newlines
     * When a word hits the end of the input box, it moves to the next line
     * The user can edit the input and the reject/respell text boxes but cannot edit the output and the words changed text boxes
+    * We added Javadocs to explain our SpellCheck class

 -List of unresolved bugs

-    * Respellcheck doesn't do anything sometimes - this is possibly because of there being no other possible words found in our dictionary search
+    * Respellcheck doesn't do anything sometimes or will switch between words - this is possibly because of there being no other possible words found in our dictionary search
-    * Respellcheck only works once, otherwise it just turns it back into the original correction - this is because of the algorithm we implemented for the respellcheck
     * Capitalization is not restored - this is because the code normalizes the input by lowercasing the text and it is too complicated to keep track of all letters that were possibly capitalized
-    * It takes a longer than optimal time to run - this is because of the large dictionary that we have, which has over 300k words
+    * It takes a longer than optimal time to run - this is because of the large dictionary that we have, which has over 300k words, and our inability to find a faster algorithm

 -Directions on how to compile and run your code